 They are a breed that can be quite drooly, so you don’t want to be too houseproud, and care must be taken not to indulge their laziness too much as they can be prone to becoming overweight.

-They are another breed that is not associated with longevity, because of their size, and they are also known for their desire to chew.
+They are another breed that is not associated with longevity because of their size, and they are also known for their desire to chew.
 Plenty of strong and interactive toys should be provided.
 American Mastiffs fall into the same energy category here as well, but many people think they are just a mutt version of an English Mastiff.

 The ancient Japanese Chin is a noble, intelligent, laid-back, and loving little dog breed.
-They are often known for being a bit of a lap dog, and they tend to prefer snuggles than lots of huge daily walks, although they can keep up perfectly well if you do want to take them out for a bigger adventure.
+They are often known for being a bit of a lap dog, and they tend to prefer snuggles to lots of huge daily walks, although they can keep up perfectly well if you do want to take them out for a bigger adventure.